tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 proxy ({{destinations}}).

-Additionally, this document outline how these mechanisms might be used to discover proxies associated with a network ({{network-proxies}}), but for this use case, further security and experience considerations are needed.
+Additionally, this document outline how these mechanisms might be used to discover proxies associated with a network ({{network-proxies}}).
+However, this approach is not described for the purpose of generic proxy discovery, and requires careful security considerations for clients to limit usage to trusted scenarios.

 Using this mechanism a client can learn that a legacy insecure HTTP proxy that the client is configured with is also accessible using HTTPS.
 In this way,